dart-lang/site-www/src/_articles/libraries/creating-streams.md

   called by the stream when the stream's listener state changes, but never during the firing of an event or during the call of another state change handler.
-  In those cases, the stage change callback is delayed until the previous callback is complete.
+  In those cases, the state change callback is delayed until the previous callback is complete.

 * Don't try to implement the `Stream` interface yourself.